StephenOsborne0/Rocket-League-Map-Loader/README.md

 3) Open Hamachi and BakkesMod

-4) Once a map is loaded, go to "File > Force restart Rocket League" to restart the game.
+4) Once a map is loaded, go to "File" > "Force restart Rocket League" to restart the game.

 5) Set up a Hamachi network and get your friends to join.
-- Run through Hamachi Diagnostics ("Help > Diagnostics") to check for any connection errors.
+- Run through Hamachi Diagnostics ("Help" > "Diagnostics") to check for any connection errors.
 - Also try pinging the other people in your network for a response.

 6) If Hamachi is working, go into Rocket League